MicrosoftLearning/MB-210-Dynamics365forSales/Instructions/Demos/DEMO[MB-210]_M02Demo02_Customize_Sales_Process.md

 Module 2: From Lead to Opportunity
 ==================================

-## Practice Lab 2 – Customize the sales process
+## Demo 1 – Customize the sales process

 Scenario
 --------